pkazantsev/PKTabbedSplitViewController/README.md

 Currently is work in progress.

 If you're interested in the project, you can create an issue or add a PR.
-You can find all currently planned changes and known bugs in the [TODO.txt](TabbedSplitViewControllerDemo/TODO.txt) file and in the GitHub Issues.
+You can find all currently planned changes and known bugs in GitHub Issues.

 ### Screenshot from the current Demo app:
 #### Full screen